zamammirza2503-max/rag-knowledge-assistant/README.md

 # RAG Knowledge Assistant

-A small, Retrieval-Augmented Generation (RAG) application built with **Python, Streamlit, OpenAI embeddings, cosine similarity, and the OpenAI Responses API**.
+A small, Retrieval-Augmented Generation (RAG) application built with Python, Streamlit, OpenAI embeddings, cosine similarity, and the OpenAI Responses API.

 ## What it demonstrates